All children want to learn and thrive.

 Continuity in classroom instruction tends to be a great challenge for children experiencing homelessness, as their home life does not always afford them the opportunity to thrive in the same structured learning environment for a full school year.

-Currently, Project Hope Alliance serves more than 400 children attending over 90 schools in 26 cities throughout Orange County.
+Currently, Project Hope Alliance serves more than 400 children attending 91 schools in 31 cities throughout Orange County.

 Here are some ways we’re helping children experiencing homelessness learn their way to a better tomorrow:

 Academic monitoring & support